-Iowa Poll: As independents sour on Trump, disapproval rating tops 50%
+Iowa Poll: Trump's disapproval rating tops 50%

 The Des Moines Register/Mediacom Iowa Poll was conducted July 9-13 by Selzer and Co. of Des Moines.
 The Register